 \end{enumerate}

-Expressive expression capability can range from very high level structural expression (e.g. tempo contrast between sections) to note level expression (e.g. onset, loudness, duration) or even sub-note expression (e.g. loudness envelop, timbre).
+Expressive expression capability ranges from a very high-level structural expression (e.g., tempo contrast between sections) to note level expression (e.g. onset, loudness, duration) or even sub-note expression (e.g. loudness envelop, timbre).
 Most systems can generate note-level expression, but higher or lower level expressions are much rare.

-Polyphonic capability indicates if the system can perform polyphonic input.
-Polyphonic systems are more challenging than monophonic ones because they requires synchronization between voices.
+Polyphonic capability indicates if the system can perform apolyphonic staff.
+Polyphonic systems are more challenging than monophonic ones because they require synchronization between voices.

 Performance creativity measures the ability of the system to create novel expression.
 The desired level of creativity varies from goal to goal.
-A system aiming to recreate human performance may want to produce deterministic expressions based on the learning material, while a system that is combined with a composition system may want to create highly novel performance.
+A system aiming to recreate human performance may want to produce deterministic expressions based on the learned knowledge , while a system combined with a composition system may want to create highly novel performance.

-Each system will design different experiment and metrics to verify their goals.
-Thus, the self-reported results are can hardly be compared.
-The only public contest that evaluates expressive performance systems is called RenCon (Performance Rendering Contest)\cite{RenCon}.
+Each system is along with some different experiments and metrics to verify its goal.
+Thus, the self-reported results are hardly compared.
+The only public contest that evaluates expressive performance systems is RenCon (Performance Rendering Contest)\cite{RenCon}.
 Scores (MIDI) will be given to participants one hour before the competition starts.
-The participants must generate the expressive version of the MIDIs in the given time, the MIDIs will be played live on a Yamaha Disklavier piano.
+The participants must generate the expressive version of the MIDIs in the given time; the MIDIs will be played live on a Yamaha Disklavier piano.
 The audience and a jury cosists of professional musicians will give ratings for each performance.
-The performances are played in random order, so the audience and jury won't know which participant is behind each performance.
+The performances are arranged in random, so the audience and jury won't know which participant is behind each performance.

 The RenCon is divided into fully automatic and semi-automatic categories.
 But the degree of human intervention in the semi-automatic category varies widely between systems.
 So it's not very fair to compare them.